r-freeman/Netflix-N-Hack/PS4/README.md

 (Exploit initialization takes ~30 seconds.)

 This will spawn the Remote JS payload server.
-Send payloads/lapse.js via netcat or any equivalent tool. followed by payloads/lapse/binloader.js
+Send `payloads/lapse_binloader.js` via netcat or any equivalent tool.

 # Important Notes